Post EOL firmware announcement

 According to PC Engines EOL statement apu2 / apu3 series availability will be: "Based on an AMD embedded CPU, this platform should have good long term availability.
 This CPU should be available until 2024 according to AMD."

 We would like to continue support for PC Engines firmware through our Dasharo open-source firmware distribution.
-Further releases could include regular maintenance updates and new features such as UEFI compatibility, fwupd, Verified Boot, BIOS setup password, DMA protection, and more.
+Further releases could include regular maintenance updates and new features such as UEFI compatibility, fwupd, Verified Boot, UEFI Setup password, DMA protection, and more.
 For a complete list of planned enhancements, please visit the dasharo-issues repository on GitHub.

 Your support will play a crucial role in determining the roadmap and the speed of its implementation.
 We hope you will support our efforts to bring these new features and improvements to the PC Engines firmware.